03

 ______________________________

 The next day, Mr. Sharma led her through the crowded streets of Mumbai.
 Chandani followed him, her heart thrumming with nervous excitement.
 The hotel was supposed to be near the city center.
 But as they walked, the surroundings grew unfamiliar-narrower streets, faded buildings, fewer people.
+A nagging feeling settled in her chest.

 "Is it much farther?" she asked.